pnnl/ruleset-checking-tool/docs/section5/Rule5-53.md

           **Rule Assertion:**

-          - Case 1: For each door, if the door's parent zone has both residential and non-residential spaces and the construction requirements for door are different, request manual review: `if manual_review_flag == TRUE: CAUTION and raise_warning "ZONE HAS BOTH RESIDENTIAL AND NON-RESIDENTIAL TYPE SPACES AND THE REQUIREMENT FOR U-FACTOR FOR DOORS ARE DIFFERENT.
+          - Case 1: For each opaque door, if the door's parent zone has both residential and non-residential spaces and the construction requirements for door are different, request manual review: `if manual_review_flag == TRUE: CAUTION and raise_warning "ZONE HAS BOTH RESIDENTIAL AND NON-RESIDENTIAL TYPE SPACES AND THE REQUIREMENT FOR U-FACTOR FOR DOORS ARE DIFFERENT.
 VERIFY DOOR U-FACTOR IS MODELED CORRECTLY."`

           - Case 2: Else if door U-factor matches Table G3.4: `else if subsurface_b.u_factor == target_u_factor: PASS`

           - Case 3: Else: `else: FAIL`

-**Applicability Check:** For each building, if building has no door, rule is not applicable: `if NOT rule_applicability_check: is_applicable = FALSE`
+**Applicability Check:** For each building, if building has no opaque door, rule is not applicable: `if NOT rule_applicability_check: is_applicable = FALSE`

 **[Back](../_toc.md)**